gacetta/notes/advancedCss.md

 - margin: space between boxes;
 - fill area: area that gets filled with background color or background image.
 Includes content, padding and border, but not the margin.

+---
+### Box Type
+---
+Types:

+1. `block-level` boxes (DEFAULT for p)
+  - Elements formatted visually as blocks
+  - 100% of parent's width
+  - vertically, one after another
+  - _box-model applies as showed_

+      display: block
+      (display: flex)
+      (display: list-item)
+      (display: table)

+2. `inline` boxes
+  - Content is distributed in lines
+  - _occupies only content's space_
+  - _no line-breaks_
+  - no heights and widths
+  - paddings and margins only horizontal (left and right)

+    display: inline

+3. `inline-block` boxes
+  - a mix of block and inline
+  - _occupies only content's space_
+  - _no line-breaks_
+  - _box-model applies as shown_

+    display: inline-block

+---
+### Positioning Schemes
+---

+`Normal flow`
+- default positioning scheme
+- NOT floated
+- NOT absolutely positioned
+- Elements laid out according to their source order

+  -Default value-
+  position: relative

+`Floats`
+- Element is removed from the normal flow
+- Text and inline elements will wrap around the floated element
+- The container will not adjust its height to the element

+  float: left
+  float: right

+`Absolute positioning`
+- Element is removed from the normal flow
+- No impact on surrounding content or elements
+- We use `top`, `bottom`, `left` and `right` to offset the element from its relatively positioned container.

+  position: absolute
+  position: fixed

+  ---
+  ### Stacking Contexts
+  ---
+  Like layers
+  most common approach is `z-index`.
+The lower the number, the lower the layer (or further back the layer).

+  There are other properties that affect the layer, though.